Last Updated on July 31st, 2019

 People who have fair skin experience the worst effects of acne when pimples are active, but people who have Asian skin types usually complain the most about the brown discoloration of the skin left when acne heals.
 Your online acne guide should provide the information you need for your skin type, not someone else’s.

 Millions of pages about acne tell you how to unclog clogged pores.
-Not so many pages about acne tell you what kinds of changes you need to make in your makeup when you have acne—or how different skin tones require different kinds of makeup to make acne invisible.
+Not so many pages about acne tell you what kinds of changes you need to make in your makeup when you have acne5—or how different skin tones require different kinds of makeup to make acne invisible.
 Your online acne guide should tell you how to use makeup effectively—without costing a fortune.

 Babies can get acne.
 Children can get acne.
 Teens and young adults and adults in midlife and seniors can get acne.
 Acne has different causes and causes different skin changes on different parts of the body at different ages7.
 Your online acne guide should give you information that everyone in your family can use to get rid of acne for good.